 He said this applies to all fruit, and the concept has stuck with me ever since.
 So, a little lemon goes a long way.
 The main flavors should still be watermelon and feta.

-Like I mentioned before, this makes a great dish to pass at a barbeque and it’s versatile.
-Serve it as a side dish alongside the other salads (like creamy Spaghetti Salad with Italian Dressing).
+Like I mentioned before, this makes a great dish to pass at a barbecue and it’s versatile.

 Or it can also be served as a dessert.
 I never pass up the opportunity for dessert, especially if no-bake Oreo Cake is being served, but during the heat of summer I like to end the day with something light, refreshing and sweet.